atuljayaram/tweet_sentimental_analysis/README.md

-# tweet_sentimental_analysis
+# README

-A very simple program to pull tweets about products on them and perform basic sentimental analysis on them.
-Utilizes the Tweepy and TextBlob libraries.
+Requires a Twitter developer account and app credentials to run code.
+Insert them in their respective places within the code before executing.